microsoft/WinDbg-Samples/TTD/docs/TTDLiveRecorder.h/ILiveRecorder_ResumeRecording.md

 Resumes recording the current island after the recording was temporarily paused.

-If the recording is not paused (either because the current thread is recording or because it never started recording or because recording was stopped) this method does nothing.
+If the recording is not paused (either because the calling thread is recording or because it never started recording or because recording was stopped) this method does nothing.

 ```C++